w4jbm/PrettyASM/README.md

 ## Testing

 I have created a fairly messy assembly file to run various test cases in the code against.
 If you think there are other ideas on things to fix or test for, I would be interested in hearing about them.

+There is also a `-v` option from the command line (that is not listed in the help output) that will print details of what is happening as it goes through a source file line-by-line.
+This can help with debugging.

 ## Future Features